 If you agree to be in the study, you will be in the study for 3 years or until you finish grade 12, whichever comes first, except for 11^{th} graders.
 If you are in the 11^{th} grade now, you will be in the study only 2 years.
 You will have your first study visit in the next few weeks and then one visit each year until you complete the study (3 or 4 visits).
+Depending on when you enroll, you may also have an extra visit near the time of your graduation.
 Each study visit will take about 3 or 4 hours and will be held at a community venue.